jerryjhird/dotfiles/README.md

 `mod+Shift+c` downloads another catgirl image adding to the collection that is shown in the `mod+c` image viewer

-## Spotify/Music player Intergration
+## Music Player Intergration

-uses playerctl for backend
+uses playerctl for backend (works with spotify (this is all i care about))

 ### Controls: